Kay-Annn/prework-study-guide/README.md

-# prework-study-guide
-Study guide to keep track of course work learning materials
-# <Prework Study Guide Webpage>
+# Prework Study Guide Webpage

 ##  Description
 Explored three important languages in coding.
 Namely: HTML, CSS and JavaScript.
 They all came together to make a functional and visially apealing web app.
 I built this app to learn the foundations of three core programing apps as well as to serve as a reference for my studies.